• Skip to primary navigation

 It's important to stay hydrated.
 During the course of the day eating a diet of jello and broth will cause you to feel really drained and tired really quick.
 To keep your body hydrated and give it some vitamins to help combat that feeling a little more choosing nutrient rich clear liquids is important.

-Coconut Water: This is a great option for staying hydrated.
+• COCONUT WATER: This is a great option for staying hydrated.
 Natural varieties like Vita Coco, O.N.E. and Zico are good options and contain more potassium in one serving than a banana.

-Kombucha is another great option for getting some healthy -biotics into your body prior to your colonoscopy.
+• KOMBUCHA: Kombucha is another great option for getting some healthy -biotics into your body prior to your colonoscopy.
 Just be mindful that if you have stomach issues like IBS or colitis, Kombucha may not be recommended.
 (Got a great visit to the doctor for that one one year and learned it has the opposite effect on my stomach).
 But prior to that root beer was my favorite flavor!
 Kombucha is also one that you might want to check with your doctor if you have any questions.

-Broth: There are a lot of great organic and natural broths on the market.
+There are a lot of great organic and natural broths on the market.
 Pacific and Imagine are easily found at major retailers and don't cost much more than the non organic varieties.
 Look for lower sodium options if you can since you don't want the excess sodium to take away nutrients your body needs (that colon prep drink is just around the corner and it does a great job of that).

-Bone Marrow Broth: Bone marrow broth has become really popular in the past year.
+BONE MARROW BROTH has become really popular in the past year.
 Those who use it talk a lot about the health benefits including immune support.
 Bone marrow broth for colonoscopy preps can be very beneficial to helping your immune system.
 You will want to try to make this a day or two ahead of when you need it as it will take time.
 We loved this guide from Plan To Eat which tells you how to make the bone marrow broth.
 (Just admit the part when you add the vegetables).
 This guide from Primally Inspired tells you which animal bones to use and how to freeze and store your bone broth.

 Ice pops?
 Yum.
 Not really.
 But when I walked through the store I was a little disappointed to find that the only true popsicles that would qualify for a clear liquid diet contained dyes.
 Or were fruit pops that contained real fruit.
 Bummer.
 Those are my favorite.